MelanieWinter/simon/README.md

 - Adding different modes for difficulty
 - Having the high scores be server based, rather than local
-- Implement better accessibility functionality
+- Implement better accessibility features
-- Make the layout more responsive for small screens
+- Make the layout more responsive for mobile